TeamEnlighten/TallyBot/README.md

 **Commands:**

+Score - Shows your current Wins and Losses or mentioned users.

 Win - Adds a Win to the mentioned users score.
 (Requires Manage_Messages permission)

 Loss - Adds a Loss to the mentioned users score.
 (Requires Manage_Messages permission)